alidcastano/alidcastano.com/content/articles/2019-12-26-LispTerse.md

 The goal of a programming language, then, is to help you create applications worth running.
 It takes lots of iteration to arrive at a good idea so, ideally, a language would be as as close to your thoughts as possible.

 And that, I propose, is the appeal of Lisp.
 Along with being simple, it's terse.
-Which, compared to other languages, makes it closer to thinking than writing; like scribbles written to preserve a thought rather the prose written to transmit an idea.
-I'm pleased to be learning it because, after more than four years of programming, I finally feel like I can turn my scribbles of code into eloquent programs.
+Which, compared to other programming languages, makes it closer to thinking than writing--like scribbles written to preserve a thought rather the prose written to transmit an idea.
+I'm pleased to be learning Lisp because, after more than four years of programming, I finally feel like I can turn my scribbles of code into an eloquent program.